Home Insights Story Studio Work With Me Free Growth Plan

 Pricing in Indian D2C is a high-stakes game because the consumer’s price sensitivity varies dramatically by category, geography, and channel.

-Competitive Anchor: What do existing alternatives cost?
-If consumers are currently paying Rs 300 for a mass-market moisturiser, a D2C moisturiser at Rs 600 needs to communicate a 2x improvement in either ingredients, results, or experience.
+1. Competitive Anchor — What do existing alternatives cost?
+A D2C moisturiser at Rs 600 needs to communicate a 2x improvement over a Rs 300 mass-market alternative

-Unit Economics Anchor: Your minimum viable price is the price at which contribution margin covers your CAC within the target payback period.
+3. Unit Economics Anchor — Your minimum viable price is the price at which contribution margin covers your CAC within the target payback period

 Chapter 6: Customer Acquisition in 2026 — Beyond Performance Marketing

 The customer acquisition playbook that worked in 2020-2022 — heavy Meta ad spend, influencer seeding, and discount-driven conversion — is no longer viable for most D2C brands.
-Customer acquisition costs on Meta have stabilised but remain 2.5x what they were in 2020.
-The brands winning in 2026 are those diversifying their acquisition mix.
+CACs on Meta have stabilised but remain 2.5x what they were in 2020.

-AI-Augmented Personalisation (Target: 10-15%): Using AI-powered tools to personalise the shopping experience at scale.
-This includes dynamic product recommendations, personalised email sequences triggered by browsing behaviour, and AI-generated content variants optimised for different customer segments.
-In 2026, tools like CleverTap, MoEngage, and WebEngage offer these capabilities at price points accessible to brands doing Rs 50 lakh+ monthly revenue.
+Using AI-powered tools to personalise the shopping experience at scale — dynamic product recommendations, personalised email sequences, and AI-generated content variants.
+Tools like CleverTap, MoEngage, and WebEngage offer these capabilities at accessible price points.

 Chapter 7: Going Omnichannel — The Next Frontier

 The most important strategic decision for a scaling Indian D2C brand is when and how to expand into offline retail.
-The data is clear: brands that successfully integrate offline channels see a 2.5-3.5x increase in total revenue within 18 months.
+Brands that successfully integrate offline channels see a 2.5-3.5x increase in total revenue within 18 months.

 Conclusion: The Playbook for D2C Success in 2026

 The Indian D2C landscape has matured.
 The era of raising capital on the back of revenue growth alone is over.
-Investors, customers, and the market itself now demand businesses that are fundamentally sound — profitable at the unit level, defensible in their positioning, and disciplined in their growth.
+Investors, customers, and the market itself now demand businesses that are fundamentally sound.

 Evan D'Souza